Pigmice2733/peregrine-frontend/reports-pages.md

 - [done] Delete reports from report page
 - [done] Don't show comment in report viewer if it is empty
 - [done] Link from report viewer to user profile
+- [done] Link from report editor to report viewer
 - Add user dropdown for admins in report editor
 - Allow switching match/event that report belongs to
-- Link from report editor to report viewer
 - Edit offline reports
 - Delete offline reports
 - Notifications